electron/electron/docs/api/sandbox-option.md

-Note that it is not enough to call `app.commandLine.appendSwitch('--enable-sandbox')`, as electron/node startup code runs after it is possible to make changes to chromium sandbox settings.
-The switch must be passed to electron on the command-line:
+Note that it is not enough to call `app.commandLine.appendSwitch('--enable-sandbox')`, as electron/node startup code runs after it is possible to make changes to Chromium sandbox settings.
+The switch must be passed to Electron on the command-line:

 ```sh
 electron --enable-sandbox app.js
 ```

-It is not possible to have the OS sandbox active only for some renderers, if `--enable-sandbox` is enabled, normal electron windows cannot be created.
+It is not possible to have the OS sandbox active only for some renderers, if `--enable-sandbox` is enabled, normal Electron windows cannot be created.

 If you need to mix sandboxed and non-sandboxed renderers in one application, omit the `--enable-sandbox` argument.
-Without this argument, windows created with `sandbox: true` will still have node.js disabled and communicate only via IPC, which by itself is already a gain from security POV.
+Without this argument, windows created with `sandbox: true` will still have Node.js disabled and communicate only via IPC, which by itself is already a gain from security POV.

 ## Preload